 A carbon tax is viewed as a tool to address climate change and therefore might find more support with the new majority.
 There is some precedent for a carbon tax given legislation previously enacted establishes a price on carbon for the purpose of direct air capture of carbon is now subject to efforts and technology to reduce carbon overall.
-Additionally, Ways and Means is likely to favor closing loopholes that encourage U.S. companies to shelter income overseas, a move that will meet resistance from the upper chamber.
+Additionally, Ways and Means is likely to favor tightening provisions that they consider to be loopholes that encourage US companies to shelter income overseas, a move that will meet resistance from the Senate without extensive review.